mani-barathi/mezelf/README.md

 **Contributions are Welcomed💙**

 ### Currently Working On👇
+- [x] ~Moved all details about user and projects into details.json file~
 - [x] ~Email the received message via sendgrid email api~
 - [x] ~Receiving message from client to server~
 - [x] ~Project Description Modal~